Unit of Forensic Imaging and Anthropology

 |Francesca Versili (GE)

 |Engineer, 3D surface scanning specialist

-- The UIAF also welcomes interns and visiting researchers for varying periods, including medical students and foreign doctors who wish to specialize in forensic imaging.
+The UIAF also welcomes interns and visiting researchers for varying periods of time, including students (medical, anthropology, radiographer), foreign doctors, post-graduate anthropologists, radiographers who wish to specialise in forensic imaging.

-- Radiological imaging equipments (Mobile device Agfa DX-D100, CT-Scan (GE HealthCare LightSpeed VCT 64 barrettes)
+- Radiological imaging equipments (Mobile device Agfa DX-D100, CT-Scan (GE HealthCare CT Discovery HD 750, 64-rows)

 - 3D surface scanner GOM ATOS Compact Scan M5 (Camera MV150 et MV300)

-- Two handheald 3D surface scanner CREAFORM Go!SCAN 50 et Go!SCAN 20.
+- Two handheld 3D surface scanner CREAFORM Go!SCAN 50 et Go!SCAN 20.

 - MRI Philips Ingenia CX 1,5T.

 - 3D Printer (3D-Systems ZPrinter 150, 3D-Systems Projet 3510 SD)